 Not titled as salvage, non-repairable, rebuilt, or any other equivalent classification

 In select cities, you can rent a car through Express Drive with standard insurance included.
-All Chicago drivers have a digital ID card which can be accessed in the Dashboard.
-If you're ever asked for proof of identification by law enforcement, present the ID from the dashboard by following these steps:
+Rental vehicles must be rented through the Express Drive program to be approved for use on the Lyft platform.
+All Chicago drivers have a digital ID card which can be accessed in the Lyft Driver app or Dashboard.
+If you're ever asked for proof of identification by law enforcement, present the ID from the Lyft Driver app or dashboard by following these steps:

 Tap your driver photo in the top right-hand corner of the screen.